mrnorman/miniWeather/README.md

 # Parallelization

-This code was designed to parallelize with MPI first and then OpenMP, OpenACC, OpenMP offlaod, or `parallel_for` next, but you can always parallelize with OpenMP or OpenACC without MPI if you want.
+This code was designed to parallelize with MPI first and then OpenMP, OpenACC, OpenMP offload, or `parallel_for` next, but you can always parallelize with OpenMP or OpenACC without MPI if you want.
 But it is rewarding to be able to run it on multiple nodes at higher resolution for more and sharper eddies in the dynamics.

 As you port the code, you'll want to change relatively little code at a time, re-compile, re-run, and look at the output to see that you're still getting the right answer.
 There are advantages to using a visual tool to check the answer (e.g., `ncview`), as it can sometimes give you clues as to why you're not getting the right answer.